MauroGuar/FunctionAnalyzer/README.md

 Basic Instructions to Use the Program Correctly:

-1. Run the program using a python compiler.
+1. Run the program using a python compiler, execunting from the "main" file.

 2. The message "Enter the function" will show on console.